How to Grow Lamb’s Ear Plant

 Read more

-Avoid overwatering, as lamb's ear prefers dry to medium-moisture soil and does not tolerate soggy conditions.
+Overwatering should be avoided as lamb's ear prefers dry to medium-moisture soil and doesn't tolerate soggy conditions well.

 Read more